woodban/8-bit-binary-adder/README.md

 ## Circuit Overview
 - The two 74LS283 ICs are connected in cascade.
-- The carry-out from the lower 4-bit adder is connected to the carry-in of the higher 4-bit adder.
+- The carry out from the lower 4-bit adder is connected to the carry in of the higher 4-bit adder.
 - LEDs represent the resulting sum bits.

 ---